AIATSIS Dictionaries Program EOI

-There are many cases where a good dictionary database has been created for a language, perhaps over decades of work, but a lack of funding has prevented publication from taking place.
-In numerous other cases publication has taken place, but in low-quality physical formats which have now deteriorated, leaving the community without a dictionary.
+Throughout Australia, dictionary databases have been created for languages.
+In many cases, lack of funding has prevented publication from taking place.
+In numerous other cases, publication has taken place in low-quality physical formats, which over time have now deteriorated, leaving communities without a dictionary.

 So far we have supported the publication of fifteen dictionaries: